 Because it’s a mostly race or track car, it’s easier to build than the SL-C, for example.
-There is no interior finishing needed, no air conditioning (except with the street option), no concern for storage, etc., so there is just less to manage in the build.
+There is no interior finishing needed, no air conditioning (unless you want it for the street), no concern for storage, etc., so there is just less to manage in the build.

 Like all the other Superlite cars, it’s designed to be built in a home shop or garage, with normal hand tools.
 You don’t need to do any welding or machining.

-Because it is capable of very high speeds, it’s prudent to have your work checked out by a pro race shop before you hit the track.
+Because it is capable of very high speeds, it’s prudent to have your work checked out by a pro race shop before you hit the track or the street.
 A good shop will be able to go over the car, and do an initial suspension setup if you aren’t totally comfortable doing it yourself.